-No, he won't.
-All students must apply for services, initiating the process by completing online applications; visit the DSP website.
+No. All students must apply for services, initiating the process by completing online applications; visit the DSP website.
 Students who are unable to complete the online application process can request assistance from the Receptionist at the DSP office.

 Additional or updated testing is requested when the existing testing does not give us enough information to determine appropriate services.
 Learn more about specific criteria for the diagnosis of learning disabilities and the determination of appropriate services.

 They will not be automatically eligible, and they will not immediately be given services on presentation of their high school Individual Education Plan (IEP) or 504 Plan.
 IEPs and 504 Plans are not binding on the University of California or any organizations outside of the schools in which they were developed.

 To determine whether your student is eligible, one of our Disability Specialists will conduct a comprehensive assessment and evaluation process that is consistent with established University of California system practices.
 The assessment and evaluation process will include, but not be limited to, interviews with your student as well as review of documentation provided by physicians and other clinicians (for example, clinical psychologists, audiologists, and optometrists).

 At UC Berkeley, students with disabilities are eligible to receive services if they meet the following criteria: The students have documented physical, medical, and/or psychological conditions; Their disabilities limit one or more major life activities; and Professionals have verified that the students need individualized services, the absence of which would impede educational access.

 The student may or may not receive the same services.
 In general, disability services at UC Berkeley are intended to provide access to educational programs and not remediation of the person's disability.
 For example, extended test time is an accommodation which promotes access by giving the student enough time to demonstrate mastery of course material.
 Instruction in the phonics method of reading (not offered at DSP) is an example of a service designed to remediate disability.